sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ## Usage

-In order to power your App with Web Audio capabilities you first need to import this plugin from the Lightning-SDK
+In order to power your App with audio capabilities you first need to import this plugin from the Lightning-SDK

 ```js
 import { WebAudio } from '@lightningjs/sdk'